 Having sex without the consent of your partner is illegal and is termed rape or sexual assault.
 In law, sexual consent is when we agree by choice, and have the freedom and capacity to make that choice.

-The age of consent to sex in the UK is 16.
-However, the age of consent rises to 18 in situations where you or your partner are or have been in a position of trust over each other, such as a teacher or carer.
+The term 'age of consent' means the age at which a person is allowed to legally to decide to have sex.
+The age of consent in the UK is 16.
+However, if you or your partner has sex (including oral sex or mutual masturbation) with someone under the age of 18 where they are in a position of trust, this is an offence and may be punished with a prison sentence.
+The age of consent rises to 18 in situations where you or your partner are or have been in a position of trust over each other, such as a family member, teacher or carer.

 If your partner is under the influence of alcohol or other substances then they may not be in a position to give informed consent and have sex with you.
 If your partner is unable to give informed consent, this is illegal and termed rape or sexual assault.